The Alberta Bee Act regulates beekeeping in Alberta.

 Communicate the specific change in your registration, for example:

 - number of colonies

 - equipment sales

-- buying bees
+- buying bees or queens

 - buying used equipment

 - change of address

 - telephone number